Posts

 I went on my first writing retreat in 2017.
 I've wanted to write children's books for as long as I can remember.
 Probably since I was given a copy of Alice in Wonderland and Through the Looking Glass by my grandparents, when I was about 7 years old, I think.
 And then just when I thought books couldn't get any better, they then gave me the whole set of The Chronicles of Narnia a couple of years later, and I was lost again.
 The idea of other worlds, and other beings, got me through some tough times as a child, and even as a teenager.
 Then, in my late teens, a friend loaned me a Terry Pratchett book, and I learned that kids books also didn't have to take themselves too seriously.
 I've always loved to make people laugh, but a life on stage was not for me.
 My creativity had me fooled for a number of years that I could sing for a living, but my nerves vehemently disagreed, so I'm guessing being a stand-up comedian was probably out too.
 I eventually became an adult (mo

-My BFF, the Extrovert
+My BFF, the Extravert

 Image

-Whilst I mostly laugh and joke about the difficulties of spending my life with an Extrovert, there's no-one else I would choose to live with, for the rest of my life.
-He is an incredibly caring human being, and there are many things about my Extrovert that make my life much better than it would be if I was on my own, or even with another Introvert.
+Whilst I mostly laugh and joke about the difficulties of spending my life with an Extravert, there's no-one else I would choose to live with, for the rest of my life.
+He is an incredibly caring human being, and there are many things about my Extravert that make my life much better than it would be if I was on my own, or even with another Introvert.
 It's very important to remember these, and write them down, so I can read them at times when I am feeling overwhelmed by his noise and presence!
 It wasn't until we had been together for a few years that I really started to appreciate these things.
 And you also have to bear in mind that we were together for 14 years before I even knew that we were energy opposites!
 I unbelievably didn't discover I was an Introvert until I was 41 years old.
 Not sure how I survived in the world being as introverted as I now accept that I am - although I am fully aware that alcohol played a huge part there, which thankfully I have fully

 Grief, and life, in all it’s forms.